ServerlessOpsIO/serverlessops-workshops/01-up-and-running/03-build-new-service/README.md

 Use `sls logs` and `sls invoke` to test your new service.

 #### Get function name
-(In case you forgot it already) Start by getting the functions in the application stack using Serverless Framework's `info` command.
+(In case you forgot it already) Start by getting the function name in the application stack using Serverless Framework's `info` command.

 ```
 $ sls info